 The configuration utilities and the following boot, disk, and system utilities modify and customize the server batch file.
-See Chapter 2 for a description of the arguments that each utility accepts.
+For a description of the arguments that each utility accepts, refer to Chapter 2 in this document.

 Boot Utilities

 During configuration and setup, the target server may need to reboot several times.
 The Toolkit contains four boot utilities that instruct the target server about when and how to reboot.
 Using the boot utilities, the user can customize the boot process.